Eyosi1532/Portfolio-cs416P/notebook.md

 	- VST(Virtual Studio Technology): One of the most widely-used plugin formats, offering thousands of effects and instruments.
 	- LADSPA and LV2(Linux Audio Developer's Simple Plugin API): Popular in open-source and Linux audio environments, these plugin architectures provide a streamlined framework for adding audio effects to a system.
 	- JACK and Pipwire: Linux focused low-latency audio servers designed for professional grade audio processing, making them suitable for real-time performace or studio work.

+# week6

+## Psychoacousics: Volume and Loudness
+### 1. Robinson-Dadson Curve(Fletcher-Munson Curve)
+	- The Fletcher-Munson curve (also known as the Robinson-Dadson curve) illustrates the sensitivity of the human ear to different frequencies at various sound pressure levels.
+It shows how humans perceive volume, indicating that our ears are less sensitive to very low and very high frequencies at moderate loudness levels.
+	- Three frequency bands were highlighted:
+		-Below 100 Hz: Perception is less sensitive, with sound often felt rather than heard.
+		- 100-400 Hz (Bass): Where the "bass" sounds lie.
+		- 400 Hz - 2 kHz (Midrange): Crucial for speech and many musical instruments.
+		-2-10 kHz (Treble): Includes the brightness of sounds but less critical than midrange.
+		- Above 10 kHz: Typically falls off in perceived loudness.
+### 2. Volume Bands in Phon
+	- The human ear’s perception of volume is often measured in phon (dB relative to a 1 kHz tone).
+		- 40 phon: Low, primarily affecting the midrange.
+		- 50 phon: Normal, moderate midrange.
+		- 70 phon: Loud, flat across frequencies.
+		- 100+ phon: Aircraft-level volume, mostly affecting treble frequencies.

+### Psychoacoustics: Harmonics, Stretch Tuning, Masking
+	- Harmonics: Harmonics are multiples of the fundamental frequency and are important in the perception of timbre.
+For example, in a piano, the midrange harmonics of bass notes need to be stretch-tuned to sound in tune because the ear is more sensitive to midrange frequencies.
+	- Masking: The ear’s selective hearing means that low-frequency sounds are often masked by higher-frequency sounds, especially in complex audio signals.

+### Audio Compression

+#### 1. Compression Models

+	- Lossy Compression: Involves creating a simplified model of the audio signal, removing less critical data to reduce file size.
+Commonly used for MP3s and streaming services.
+	- Lossless Compression: Uses the original signal with only small changes, keeping all details intact.
+FLAC is a good example of lossless compression.
+#### 2. Types of Audio Compression
+	- Time-Domain Models: Audio can be modeled using smooth curves, polynomials, or splines.
+	- Frequency-Domain Models: Models the periodicity of audio signals by quantizing frequency and amplitude while ignoring phase.
+#### 4.Residue:
+	- The difference between the original signal and the compressed model is called the residue, which is often perceived as noise.
+Compression schemes like Huffman coding exploit the distribution of this noise to further reduce file size.

+### Compression Techniques
+#### 1.Lossy Compression (e.g., MP3)

+	- MP3 compression splits the audio signal into multiple frequency bands and then quantizes them to reduce file size.
+It uses Discrete Cosine Transform (DCT) and Huffman encoding to achieve compression.
+	- MP3 Compression Steps:
+		- Frequency splitting via polyphase filter.
+		- FFT to analyze frequency content.
+		- DCT to create a power spectrum.
+		- Quantization and Huffman encoding of the spectrum.
+#### 2.Lossless Compression (e.g., FLAC)

+	- FLAC (Free Lossless Audio Codec) achieves compression by predicting audio content using polynomial models and encoding the difference (residue) using Rice codes.
+	- FLAC compresses audio without any loss of quality, though it is not as efficient as lossy compression for some types of audio.

+### Psychoacoustics and Practical Applications
+#### Stereo Compression:
+- In stereo sound, left and right channels are highly correlated.
+By using techniques such as mono channels and side channels, stereo audio can be compressed efficiently without significant loss of quality.
+#### Downsampling:
+- Since most audio signals contain minimal information at higher frequencies, downsampling reduces file size by preserving lower frequencies while discarding high-frequency information.

+# week7